 We don’t how much of each ingredient is in each serum, though, so if we knew the concentrations, it would be a little easier to understand how effective these actives might be.

-“Buffet” is formulated at a pH of 4.5-5.5 is alcohol-free, silicone-free, nut-free, vegan, gluten-free, and cruelty-free.
+“Buffet” is formulated at a pH of 4.5-5.5, is alcohol-free, silicone-free, nut-free, vegan, and gluten-free.
 “Buffet” is not oil-free, as it contains a small amount of PEG-40 Hydrogenated Castor Oil which acts as an emulsifier.